Configure Linux Streaming

 - Targets running on XenServer must run in HVM mode.

 XenServer supports SUSE distributions, however, the SUSE template does not support PXE booting.
-Citrix Provisioning only supports those distributions that work with the hypervisor.
+Citrix Provisioning supports only those distributions that function with the hypervisor.
+For more information, see XenServer documentation.

 - After booting a Linux target device, a warning message might display indicating a SE Linux Alert Browser.